open-telemetry/opentelemetry.io/content/en/docs/concepts/components.md

 ## Collector

-The OpenTelemetry Collector is a vendor-adgnostic proxy that can receive, process, and export telemetry data.
+The OpenTelemetry Collector is a vendor-agnostic proxy that can receive, process, and export telemetry data.
 It supports receiving telemetry data in multiple formats (e.g., OTLP, Jaeger, Prometheus, as well as many commercial/proprietary tools) and sending data to one or more backends.
 It also supports processing and filtering